-- (a) They comply with paragraphs 64.4.1.1.1. and 64.
-4.1.1.2. when separated, or - (b) They are located underneath the floor and are provided with a locking mechanism, or - (c) They are provided with a locking mechanism.
-Other components, not being part of the connector, shall be removable only with the use of tools in order to be able to separate the connector, or - (d) The voltage of the live parts becomes equal or below 60 V DC or equal or below 30 V AC (rms) within 1 s after the connector is separated. - 64.4.1.1.1 For protection of live parts inside the passenger compartment or luggage compartment, the protection degree IPXXD shall be provided. - 64.4.1.1.2 For protection of live parts in areas other than the passenger compartment or luggage compartment, the protection degree IPXXB shall be satisfied. - 64.4.1.1.3 Service disconnect
+- (a) They comply with paragraphs 64-1.4.1.1.1. and 64-1.4.1.1.2. when separated, or - (b) They are located underneath the floor and are provided with a locking mechanism, or - (c) They are provided with a locking mechanism.
+Other components, not being part of the connector, shall be removable only with the use of tools in order to be able to separate the connector, or - (d) The voltage of the live parts becomes equal or below 60 V DC or equal or below 30 V AC (rms) within 1 s after the connector is separated. - 64-1.4.1.1.1 For protection of live parts inside the passenger compartment or luggage compartment, the protection degree IPXXD shall be provided. - 64-1.4.1.1.2 For protection of live parts in areas other than the passenger compartment or luggage compartment, the protection degree IPXXB shall be satisfied.

+64-1.4.1.1.3 Service disconnect

-For a service disconnect which can be opened, disassembled or removed without tools, it is acceptable if protection degree IPXXB is satisfied under a condition where it is opened, disassembled or removed without tools.
+For a service disconnect which can be opened, disassembled or removed without tools, it is acceptable if protection The official directions are written in Chinese, this English edition is for your reference only.

+degree IPXXB is satisfied under a condition where it is opened, disassembled or removed without tools.

+64-1.4.1.1.4 Vehicle Markings

-- 64.4.1.1.4 Vehicle Markings - 64.4.1.1.4.1 The symbol shown in Figure 1 shall appear on or near the REESS.
+64-1.4.1.1.4.1 In the case of a REESS having high voltage capability the symbol shown in Figure 1 shall appear on or near the REESS.